North Scott advances to Class 4A softball state title game

-FORT DODGE — North Scott rallied past Norwalk 6-4 on Wednesday in the Class 4A state softball tournament semifinals to advance to its eighth state title appearance in school history, the first since 2003.
+FORT DODGE — North Scott rallied past Norwalk 6-4 on Wednesday in the Class 4A state softball tournament semifinals to advance to its ninth state title appearance in school history, the first since 2019.

 The eighth-seeded Lancers pulled off another upset win after defeating No. 1 seed North Polk in the quarterfinals on Monday.